 These details are indispensable when you launch your campaigns with Ingage.
 You could upload it through a CSV file and Ingage would automatically sync all the data with your store so that you could use it for running your campaigns.

 Once you import your product details, it’s time to migrate your contact list from your CRM onto Ingage.
 You can import unlimited contact records with the following details:

-Similarly, Ingage also allows you to import transaction and store details.
+Similarly, Ingage also allows you to import transactions and store details.

 Friend, marketing automation has ceased to be merely an addition to your eCommerce store.
 It is now the benchmark that enables effective management of your campaigns and sales activities.

-So, as you approach the decision making phase, I suggest you choose a marketing automation platform that is built exclusively for eCommerce.
+So, as you approach the decision-making phase, I suggest you choose a marketing automation platform that is built exclusively for eCommerce.
 What do I mean by that?
-The investment you make must go into a software that does not require many months of custom development, rather one that gives you a ready-made, adaptable, and out-of-the-box solution - like Ingage.
+The investment you make must go into software that does not require many months of custom development, rather one that gives you a ready-made, adaptable, and out-of-the-box solution - like Ingage.